Meet the Team

 Dr. Gushue has completed a decade as the associate editor of the Journal of Career Development and serves as a reviewer for numerous journals in the field.
 He is the former Director of Training for the doctoral program in Counseling Psychology at Teachers College, Columbia University.
 He holds a Ph.D. from Teachers College, Columbia University in Counseling Psychology.

 Sandra Gomez is a doctoral candidate in the Counseling Psychology program at Teachers College, Columbia University.
+She is currently on her psychology internship year at The Jess Spirer Doctoral Internship in Health Psychology at the University of Miami Counseling Center.
 She received her B.A. in Psychology from Cornell College and her M.Ed in Counseling Psychology from the University of Missouri - Columbia.
-Her research focuses on ethnic identity development, acculturative experiences, and educational / career trajectories of Latinx populations.
-She is currently a psychology extern at the Roberto Clemente Center providing bilingual and bicultural services.
+Her research focuses on ethnic identity development, acculturative experiences, and educational / career trajectories of Latinx populations. .
 Her passion for social justice work has led Sandra to her current interests in multicultural contexts.

-Rachel (Seungyun) Shin is a second year doctoral student at Teachers College, Columbia University.
+Rachel (Seungyun) Shin is a third year doctoral student at Teachers College, Columbia University.
 She received a BA in Psychology from Rutgers University in 2016 and a master's degree in Social Work (MSW) from New York University in 2018.
 Her experiences of providing mental health services as well as conducting community-based mental health research have led to a keen interest in understanding the roles of culture, race and social justice in the context of mental health equity.
 Rachel is passionate about advancing the education, research and practice of multicultural counseling psychology.

-Jonathan David Godinez is a first-year doctoral student at Teachers College, Columbia University.
+Jonathan David Godinez is a second-year doctoral student at Teachers College, Columbia University.
 He received his BA in Psychology and Entrepreneurship from the University of Wisconsin-Madison in 2019 and his master’s degrees in Counseling Psychology (MA, EdM) witha concentration in Bilingual Latinx Mental Health from Teachers College in 2021.
 His research experiences have primarily focused on marginalized populations, in particular Latine populationsin both the US and Latinoamérica regarding group processes, mental health, discrimination and integration, epidemiology, and social cognition.
 He plans on utilizing his research to aid the psychological and institutional experiences of Latine populations in both the US and Latinoamérica.

-Melinda Troyka is a first year doctoral student in the Counseling Psychology program at Teachers College, Columbia University.
+Melinda Troyka is a second year doctoral student in the Counseling Psychology program at Teachers College, Columbia University.
 She received a B.A. in Psychology from Muhlenberg College, with a double-minor in Dance and Women’s & Gender Studies.
 Melinda previously attended the University of Missouri – Columbia, where she received her M.A. in Counseling Psychology.
 She is currently a practicum trainee at the Dean Hope Center for Educational Psychological and Services.
 Her research interests involve the development of multicultural competence in research, teaching, and counseling, as well as social and cultural influences on academic/career development.

-Novak (Haoyu) Chen is a first-year Master's student in the Statistics program at the Graduate School of Arts and Sciences, Columbia University.
+Novak (Haoyu) Chen is a second-year Master's student in the Statistics program at the Graduate School of Arts and Sciences, Columbia University.
 He received his B.A. in Mathematics and Geographic Information Systems from Clark University, but later he cultivated a profound interest in psychology and suicide prevention.
 Following his undergraduate studies, Novak worked as a project manager, delving into socio-economic disparities in early home environments and parent-child interactions.
 Currently, his research interests revolve around using quantitative methods to further his passion in counseling psychology and other related psychology fields

 Back to skip to quick links